 Since a significant portion of our marketing and advertising expenses are driven by the number of health insurance applications submitted on our ecommerce platform, those expenses are influenced by these patterns.
-As a result, marketing and advertising expenses related to individual and family health insurance plans are highest in our first and third quarters, while marketing and advertising expenses related to Medicare-related plans are highest in our third and fourth quarters.
-Additionally, in preparation for the Medicare annual enrollment period, we begin ramping up our temporary customer care center staff during our second and third quarters and employ our temporary customer care center staff until the end of the Medicare annual enrollment period in December.
-Accordingly, our customer care center staffing costs are significantly higher in our third and fourth quarters.
+As a result, marketing and advertising expenses related to individual and family health insurance plans have been highest in our first and third quarters, while marketing and advertising expenses related to Medicare-related plans have been highest in our third and fourth quarters.
+However, the historical trend of marketing and advertising expenses related to individual and family plans that began on October 1, 2013.

+Additionally, in preparation for the Medicare annual enrollment period, and to a lesser extent the initial open enrollment period for individual and family plans, we begin ramping up our customer care center staff during our second and third quarters to handle the anticipated increased volume of health insurance transactions during the fourth quarter.
+Accordingly, our customer care center staffing costs are significantly higher in our third and fourth quarters compared to our first and second quarters.

 Recently Adopted Accounting Standards-Effective January 1, 2013, we adopted an accounting standards update with new guidance on the presentation of reclassifications from accumulated other comprehensive income to net income.
 This standard requires an entity to present reclassifications from accumulated other comprehensive income to net income either on the face of the condensed consolidated financial statements or in the notes to the condensed consolidated financial statements.
-In the six months ended June 30, 2013 we did not have any reclassifications from accumulated other comprehensive income.
+In the nine months ended September 30, 2013 we did not have any reclassifications from accumulated other comprehensive income to net income.